Collection Development Policy

 Every effort is given to proper housing and maintenance of the collections through appropriate housing, server storage and backup, climate control, Kapco covering, binding, and mending.
 Items posing environmental or health hazards because of mold, mildew, etc. are removed.
 Items will be considered for replacement or rebinding due to marking, wear, loss, theft, newer and revised editions, updated formats, inoperability, etc.

-Specific Policies for Discrete Collections -- in selecting and maintaining each of these collections, the following criteria will be considered (in addition to the Libraries' general selection and evaluation criteria)
+Specific Policies for Discrete Collections -- in selecting and maintaining each of these collections, the following criteria will be considered (in addition to the Library's general selection and evaluation criteria)

-Click for the full Archives and Special Collections collection development policy.
+Click the heading above for the full Archives and Special Collections collection development policy.

 - The ease-of-use of each format